spang-lab/FastqPuri/README_makeBloom.md

 rate is minimized.

 We assume the hash functions select all positions with the same probability.
-The probability that an bit in the filter `B` is not set to `1` after inserting an element using `g` hash functions is:
+The probability that a bit in the filter `B` is not set to `1` after inserting an element using `g` hash functions is:

 <p align="center"><b>